shreyansh26/Personal-Website/content/post/2019-12-02_tuctf-pwn-2019/index.md

 subtitle: "My writeups for some of the PWN challenges of TUCTF 2019."

-tags: [ctf, information security, infosec, writeups]
+tags: [rev, pwn, ctf, information security, infosec, writeups]
 categories: [Information Security]